hachmannlab/chemhtps/README.md

-In the following we will describe what CheML does, its requirements, and how to use it.
+In the following we will describe what ChemHTPS does, its requirements, and how to use it.